Degra02/nordvpn-tui/README.md

 ./target/release/nordvpn-tui
 ```

+## Custom Configuration

+The file `config.toml` contains the configuration for the tool.
+You can customize the following settings:

+- `colors`: Customize the colors of the interface.

+An example file is found in the repository as `config-example.toml` which you can copy to `$HOME/.config/nordvpn-tui/config.toml` and modify as needed.

 ## Usage

 Once you start `nordvpn-tui`, you will be presented with a list of countries where NordVPN servers are available.
 You can navigate and connect using keyboard commands.